Guest

 Digitally Signed Cisco Software Identification

-Digitally signed Cisco IOS software is identified by the three-character extension in the image name.
+Digitally signed Cisco IOS software is identified by a three-character extension in the image name.
 The Cisco software build process creates a Cisco IOS image file that contains a file extension based on the signing key that was used to sign images.
 These file extensions are:

 .SPA